-PACKAGE LEAFLET: INFORMATION FOR THE USER
+PACKAGE LEAFLET: INFORMATION FOR THE USER Co-Diovan® 160/25mg Tablets (valsartan / hydrochlorothiazide)

-CO-DIOVAN 160/12.5mg TABLETS

-(valsartan / hydrochlorothiazide)

-Your medicine is known as Co-Diovan 160/12.5mg Tablets but will be referred to as Co-Diovan throughout the following patient information leaflet.

-Please note that information regarding other strengths 80mg/12.5mg and 160mg/25mg of Co-Diovan Tablets is also present in the below leaflet.
+This product is available as the above name but will be referred to as Co-Diovan throughout the following leaflet.
+Please note that the leaflet also contains information about other strengths (Co-Diovan 80/12.5mg Tablets and Co-Diovan 160/12.5mg Tablets).

-Read all of this leaflet carefully before you start taking this medicine.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours. - If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

-In this leaflet:
+What is in this leaflet:

-- 1. What Co-Diovan is and what it is used for

-- 2. Before you take Co-Diovan

-- 3. How to take Co-Diovan

-- 4. Possible side effects

-- 5. How to store Co-Diovan

-- 6. Further information
+- 1. What Co-Diovan is and what it is used for - 2.
+What you need to know before you take Co-Diovan - 3.
+How to take Co-Diovan - 4.
+Possible side effects - 5.
+How to store Co-Diovan - 6.
+Contents of the pack and other information

-1. What Co-Diovan is and what it is used for
+What Co-Diovan is and what it is used for